 Chaos is inevitable in 2.4 GHz, but it still needs to be managed as best as it can be.
 Ideally, all important clients would be in the 5 GHz space while the lesser devices stayed in 2.4 GHz, but that is not likely to be the case for quite a while.

 With an ever-changing tapestry of interfering and contending devices forming the backdrop for the busy 2.4 GHz spectrum, keeping the WLAN optimized for performance takes attention and a 10,000-foot understanding of the environment.
 And sometimes you can't do anything but wait it out while managers talk to managers about why the funky lab equipment or weather station needs to be relocated or swapped for something in the 900 MHz space.
 It's certainly interesting.
-But all parties need to remember that "unlicensed" doesn’t mean "self-coordinating," and that the more 2.4 GHz devices that are brought to the party, the harder it is for the network to deliver all it was designed to do.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+But all parties need to remember that "unlicensed" doesn’t mean "self-coordinating," and that the more 2.4 GHz devices that are brought to the party, the harder it is for the network to deliver all it was designed to do.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio